 Changing the finish line for the Trans-Europa to Gibraltar gave us the opportunity to create an exciting new route through Spain.
 We called the section ‘El Toro’.
 From Barcelona the route travels south to Tarragona and its ancient Roman amphitheater before continuing on to Valencia, a city with a unique blend of modernist architecture and UNESCO historic areas.
 From Valencia, we will cycle slightly more inland, across the dry, rolling hills of southern Spain blessed with olive and orange trees, washing up in Granada, with its famous Moorish Alhambra Fortress.
 From there the riders will enter the final short stretch to Gibraltar, with its high limestone ridge known as the Rock of Gibraltar, where the cyclists can celebrate with some British fish and chips and a cold stout.

-Join us on this spectacular Trans-Europa bicycle tour through twelve countries.
-The route winds through the Baltic states of Estonia, Latvia...
+Join us on this spectacular Trans-Europa bicycle tour.
+The route winds through Hungary and Slovenia before visiting glorious Venice.
+Riders will then...

 4. All Hotel Accommodation